Foreclosure Defense Attorneys in Florida

 There are many different methods an attorney can use to collect payment for working on a case.
 They may work on a contingency basis, have a flat fee, or work based on an hourly rate.
 None of these are wrong, but it is important that you understand how and what you will be charged for working with an attorney so there are no surprises throughout your case, or once it is over.

-Our experienced and dedicated Real Estate attorneys can answer all of these questions above and more to make sure you know the best options for your case.
-You can meet with our attorneys by phone, video conference or at one of our convenient offices located in Florida, including Fort Lauderdale, Orlando, Tampa, Kissimmee, Lake Worth, Miami or Jacksonville.
+Our experienced and dedicated real estate attorneys can answer all of these questions above and more to make sure you know the best options for your case.
+You can meet with our attorneys by phone, video conference or at one of our convenient offices located in Florida, including Fort Lauderdale, Orlando, Tampa, Lake Worth, or by appointment in Miami or Jacksonville.